BA

 Assessment

-Students sit for examinations once a year, every May.
+Students sit examinations once a year, in May.

 The weighting of results is as follows: